tanvir-git/odoo-documentation/content/applications/websites/livechat.rst

   contact us page.

 .. image:: livechat/rules.png
-   :alt: View of a channel’s rules form for Odoo Live Chat
+   :alt: View of a channel’s rules form for CoquiAPPs Live Chat

 .. note::
    GeoIP, which refers to the process of finding a computer terminal’s geographical location by its